 How do I get workers’ comp insurance for my business?

 Businesses that require coverage will have several options on how to obtain it.
 A workers’ comp insurance policy can be secured from an insurance office, through the state funded program or through a PEO or Professional Employer Organization.

-However, new small businesses can sometimes find it difficult to obtain their own affordable workers’ comp policy on the standard market.
+However, new small businesses businesses can sometimes find it difficult to obtain their own affordable workers’ comp policy on the standard market.
 That is where a PEO comes in.

-A PEO can help a small business by taking on their workers’ comp risk and adding them to their master policy.
+A PEO can help a business by taking on their workers’ comp risk and adding them to their master policy.
 They also can help to create safety manuals and employee handbooks to mitigate risk in advance.